pxnditxyr/offerme-back/README.md

-# Initializing Project Offer Me | Nest 🦁, GraphQL 🌐 & Prisma 📐
+# Offer Me 🌟 | Nest 🦁, GraphQL 🌐 & Prisma 📐 Back-end

-Short project description.
+The Discount Management System is a Nest.js-based backend solution that serves as the core engine for a web application focused on discounts.
+Its primary function is to provide business logic and data access for managing promotions, discount codes, and user and company authentication.
+The application utilizes GraphQL as a query interface to interact with the backend and Prisma as the ORM for database management, ensuring flexibility and efficiency in serving discount-related data and functionality to both users and businesses.

 ## Prerequisites 📋